Electric Gate Installation Cost Guide

 An automatic overhead gate ranges in price from $1,050 to $9,000.
 This gate works in the same fashion as a home’s garage door.
 The gate runs from a ceiling operator, swings, and tracks that raise the gate overhead.
 It is relatively lightweight to ensure none of the moving parts are overwhelmed by the weight.
 Just like a garage door, the gate can remain open for an extended period.
 However, depending on the opening cycles and how often the gate is left in the open position, the moving components of the gate may be replaced to ensure consistent normal operation.

-To automate an existing gate, an opener must be added.
-Openers range in price from $550 to $4,500 on average, although you can find brands with low-budget openers, and others with more sophisticated ones for over $1,000.
+An opener must be added to automate an existing gate.
+Openers range in price from $400 to $5,000, as mentioned at the beginning of the guide.
+You can find plenty of low-budget openers and many high-end openers that include smart features, Wi-Fi, apps, and more.
 The price for automating the gate depends entirely on the type of opener that is installed and how long it takes to complete the installation process.
-On average, homeowners pay a labor cost of $30 to $80 per hour plus the cost of the opener.
+Homeowners pay a labor cost of $30 to $80 per hour plus the cost of the opener.